FOREX-Euro drifts ahead of ECB, no-deal nerves knock sterling | Business

 FOREX-Euro drifts ahead of ECB, no-deal nerves knock sterling

-The euro-dollar exchange rate drifted lower as traders bid their time on Tuesday ahead of the European Central Bank’s post-summer meeting later in the week, while renewed warnings from London of a no-deal Brexit kept sterling on the slide.
-The euro bobbed around $1.18 but the pound was at two-week low of $1.3125 and the yuan back-pedalled too after U.S. President Donald Trump warned about "decoupling" the U.S. and Chinese economies.
+The euro and dollar kept moves to a minimum on Tuesday ahead of the European Central Bank’s post-summer meeting later in the week, while renewed warnings of a no-deal Brexit skittled sterling again.
+The euro bobbed back under $1.18 but the pound sank nearly 1% to $1.3050 and the yuan dipped too after U.S. President Donald Trump warned about "decoupling" the U.S. and Chinese economies.

-Britain went into Tuesday's fresh round of Brexit trade talks with a warning to the European Union that it was ramping up preparations to leave without an agreement at the end of the year.
+Britain had gone into Tuesday's fresh round of Brexit trade talks warning it was ramping up no-deal preparations.
+A sense of crisis took hold as the Financial Times reported the head of Britain's legal department had quit over suggestions Boris Johnson wanted to override parts of the existing divorce deal.
 "Clearly the headlines about the UK government drawing up some withdrawal agreement overrides is not going to sit well with officials in Brussels if they are true," said Lombard Odier's head of FX strategy Vasileios Gkionakis.

 "We are still looking for a skinny, skeleton, basic deal whatever you want to call it.
 But as time draws on, the risk of a no deal Brexit rises."
-Moves in the Asian day had been modest, with the dollar back under gentle pressure as risk appetite appeared to return to equity markets.
+Moves among the other major currencies were mostly modest, with the dollar pushing gently higher as risk appetite appeared to falter again in equity markets.

+The Australian dollar reversed course to drop to $0.7250 and the New Zealand dollar dipped to $0.6660 following a Sunday statement from the central bank, which again raised the prospect of negative rates.
+In emerging markets, Turkey's lira hit another record low and Russia's rouble sagged to it lowest since April amid ongoing talk about fresh Western sanctions.

 Analysts say many currency market participants no longer consider the leadership race as a catalyst, as the next leader is likely to follow Abe's policy path.
 "Around eight years ago (when Abe took over), the yen was stronger at around 70 per dollar.
 But with the current dollar/yen level, there's nothing much the successor can do currency-wise," said Daisuke Karakama, chief market strategist at Mizuho Bank.

-Final European GDP figures are also due later in the day.
+Euro zone data also showed its economy shrivelled by slightly less than initially estimated in the second quarter, but the drop was still the sharpest ever as consumer spending caved in due to COVID-19 restrictions.
 (Additional reporting by Tom Westbrook in Singapore and Eimi Yamamitsu in Tokyo; editing by Emelia Sithole-Matarise)

 ALSO READ